Topzle Topzle

 White — Victini and Zekrom

-Victini and the Black Hero: Zekrom (ビクティニと黒き英雄ゼクロム, Victini to Kuroki Eiyū Zekrom)
+Victini and the Black Hero: Zekrom (ビクティニと黒き英雄ゼクロム, Bikutini to Kuroki Eiyū Sekuromu)

 December 3, 2011

-Ash, Iris, and Cilan travel to Eindoak Town to participate in a tournament, where they meet the Mythical Pokémon Victini and must stop Damon, a descendant of Eindoak's ancient People of the Vale.
-He seeks to use the power of the Legendary Pokémon Zekrom or Reshiram and the Dragon Force to restore the Kingdom of Vale to its former glory, but this power threatens to destroy the world.
+Ash, Iris, and Cilan travel to Eindoak Town to participate in a tournament, where they meet the Mythical Pokémon Victini and must stop Damon, a descendant of Eindoak's ancient People of the Vale, who seeks to use the power of the Legendary Pokémon Zekrom or Reshiram and the Dragon Force to restore the Kingdom of the Vale to its former glory, but th

 15